You are here:

 6. Who bears the responsibility for proving the claim?

-Currently, the person bringing the civil claim (plaintiff) against the organisation bears responsibility (onus of proof) for proving that the abuse occurred and the organisation is liable.
+Previously, the person bringing the civil claim (plaintiff) against the organisation had responsibility (onus of proof) for proving that the abuse occurred and the organisation is liable.

 7. What are reasonable precautions?

 'Reasonable precautions’ has not been defined to allow organisations to flexibly take the necessary steps that are suitable for them.
 This might depend on a range of factors such as the nature of the organisation, the role of the perpetrator in that organisation, and the relationship between the organisation and the child.

 Organisations need to consider the necessary steps that are suitable for them.
 As examples, the following measures are what courts have previously considered to be reasonable precautions in the context of organisational child abuse:

 - employment screening and referencing checking

 - implementing systems to provide early warning of possible offences

 - random and unannounced inspections to deter misconduct, and

 - encouraging children and adults to notify authorities or parents about any signs of aberrant or unusual behaviour.